The Spilotro brothers' burial site.

 The two men were buried together at the side of a cornfield, about 250 feet away from the road.

-Eight days later, on June 22nd, the farmer who owned the cornfield noticed that the soil near the tree line had been disturbed.
+Eight days later, on June 22nd, the farmer who owned the field noticed that the soil near the tree line had been disturbed.
 Believing that poachers might be using his land to bury deer during the off-season, he decided to call the police.

-Following the gruesome find, the authorities covered the grave over and leveled it out.
+Following the gruesome find, the authorities covered the grave and leveled it out.
 As a result, there are no signs that it ever existed.

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

-GPS coordinates.
+GPS coordinates

 The latitude and longitude coordinates for the site are: